MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/android-configure.md

 ## Conditional Access with Defender for Endpoint on Android

 Microsoft Defender for Endpoint on Android along with Microsoft Intune and Azure Active Directory enables enforcing Device compliance and Conditional Access policies based on device risk levels.
-Defender for Endpoint is a Mobile Threat Defense (MTD) solution that you can deploy to leverage this capability via Intune.
+Defender for Endpoint is a Mobile Threat Defense (MTD) solution that you can deploy to leverage this capability through Intune.

 For more information about how to set up Defender for Endpoint on Android and Conditional Access, see [Defender for Endpoint and Intune](/mem/intune/protect/advanced-threat-protection).